 Mike Pullen – TA Outdoors – Mike is a bushcrafter from the UK, and he shares many of his bushcraft projects.
 Some of his more popular videos are around building shelters around a theme; for example, he has built a “Viking House.”

-Like any other hobby, there is a terminology that is common amongst those that follow the hobby.
-If you are new to Bushcraft, knowing some of these standard terms is vital to understand what you read online or see in the various YouTube videos you may watch.
+Like any other hobby, there is terminology that is common among those that follow the hobby.
+If you are new to Bushcraft, knowing some of these standard terms is vital to understanding what you read online or see in the various YouTube videos you may watch.

 Bushcraft – is focused on wilderness survival skills.
 Usually, the bushcrafter will be in an outdoor environment, and they need to understand how to survive with limited supplies.
 This may include but not be limited to shelter, water purification, fire starting, hunting/trapping for food.